 Want more secrets on how to protect yourself from creditors?
 Then download my free book, The Biggest Secrets Your Creditors Don't Want You to Know.
 Become empowered and protect your rights!
 Sometimes it is worth it to fight back!

-If you live in southern New Jersey and want a lawyer to represent you against your creditors, please feel free to call my office at 856-432-4113 or contact me through this site to schedule an appointment to come in.
+If you live in southern New Jersey, are being sued for $8,000 or more, and want a lawyer to represent you against your creditors, either to fight the debt or make a deal, then call my office at 856-432-4113 or contact me through this site to schedule an appointment to come in.
 I have represented creditors for many years and am familiar with the collection industry and how it ticks.
 Put my experience to work for you!